ALexeyP0708/php_proxy_object/README.md

 - a handler for a specific member of an object;
 - handler for all members of the object;

-If no action handler is assigned to a member, then an action handler for all members is applied.
+If action handler is no assigned to a member, then an action handler for all members is applied.
-If no action handler is assigned to members, then standard actions will be applied.
+If  action handler is no assigned to members, then standard actions will be applied.

 The following actions exist when accessing the members of an object:
-- set - member entry;
+- set - member value entry;
 - get - member value query;
-- isset - member check;
+- isset - member check  ;
 - unset - member delete;
 - call - member call;
 - iterator - assigning an iterator when iterating over the members of an object.